nexiality/documentation/release/nexial-core-v1.6.changelog.md

 - support "ignored variable" via **NEW** System variable [`nexial.var.ignored`](../systemvars/index#nexial.var.ignored).
 - code fix to support newer version of WPS (post-execution to open result automatically)
 - prevent open results in CI/CD env.
+- configurable JVM max memory via NEXIAL_MAX_MEM environment variable.
+- exclude empty log files as links in execution summary
+- include data variables specified via `JAVA_OPT` in execution summary
+- (Linux/MacOSX only) store the batch file used to execute Nexial in the execution output directory.
+Good for troubleshooting.
+- prevent runtime error when WPS is selected as the spreadsheet program and the execution is conducted on Mac/Linux.

 ### Nexial Filter
+- ` not contain `: **NEW** filter to support the `${...}` not contain "..." filter.
+- ` not start with `: **NEW** filter to support the `${...}` not start with "..." filter.
+- ` not end with `: **NEW** filter to support the `${...}` not end with "..." filter.

 ### Flow Control